Burwood/terraform-provider-burwoodportal/README.md

 This resource supports creation of a new budget.
 Simply define a subblock called latestbudget and pass it the fields shown.

-A basic example of project configuration with a budget is shown here,
+A basic example of project configuration with an active budget is shown here,

 ```
 resource "burwoodportal_projects" "YOUR-GCP-PROJECT-ID-EXAMPLE1" {
    projectid = "YOUR-GCP-PROJECT-ID-EXAMPLE1"
    departmentid  = "DEPARTMENTID"
-   recurringbudget = false
    latestbudget {
       ponumber = "12345"
       grant = "grantnum"